Dr. Alderman, your Biological Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?

 Steps for removing amalgam.
 The procedure for safe removal of Mercury fillings includes the following actions:

-- Keep the filling at a cooler temperature: Removal of amalgam fillings is done under a constant spray of cold water to keep the temperature low and reduce the release of Mercury vapor.
+- Keeping the filling at a cooler temperature: Removal of amalgam fillings are done under a constant spray of cold water to keep the temperature low and reduce the release of Mercury vapor.

 - Cutting the filling into smaller more manageable chunks: The removal procedure involves cutting the filling into smaller pieces that can be easily removed.

-- Use of a high-volume evacuation (HVE): The use of a high-volume evacuation system helps scavenge and collect Mercury vapors that are released.
+- Using a high-volume evacuation (HVE): The use of a high-volume evacuation system helps scavenge and collect Mercury vapors that are released.
 A suction tube does remain in the mouth during the procedure to ensure the removal of saliva and Mercury.